Richard Dadd: Legacy

 Terry Pratchett included The Fairy Feller's Master-Stroke in his 2003 Discworld novel The Wee Free Men.
 Tiffany, the protagonist, finds it in a book of fairy-tales and later escapes from a dream set within the picture.
 In the author's note, Pratchett describes the painting and gives a brief but sympathetic summary of Dadd's personal history and struggle with mental illness.

-Elizabeth McGregor wrote The Green Girl In The Green Glass Mirror, a 2005 novel which features the work of Dadd, including a fictional painting of an unknown Dadd.